Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: Conclusion

 \section{Conclusion}

-We first propose NIMM, an evaluation framework with the novel neural-integrated mechanistic modeling problem setting.
+We first propose NIMM, a benchmark with the novel neural-integrated mechanistic modeling problem setting.
 Based on the evaluation results on the baselines, we identify some key challenges in the current baseline methods.
-Motivated by these findings, we design an improved agentic framework, NIMMGen, that explicitly improves code correctness and practical validity during iterative refinement.
+Motivated by these findings, we design a tree-guided agentic framework, NIMMGen, that explicitly improves search stability and solution quality during iterative refinement.
 Experiments across three domains demonstrate the effectiveness of the NIMMGen.
-Despite the promising performance, several questions are still interesting: (1) Can we design a more reliable and efficient method for model verification apart from using LLMs? and (2) Would information from other modalities be useful for generating more effective mechanistic models?
+We believe the paper can contribute to the community by providing a practical benchmark and an agentic system in neural-integrated mechanistic modeling.
+We hope the paper can serve as a call for future research in developing better methods in this direction.